chloroken/eve-min/README.md

 2) Download the **EVE-min** repository with this console command:
    - `git clone https://github.com/chloroken/eve-min ~/Documents/`
 4) Use a text editor to open `~/Documents/eve-min/characters.txt` and add your characters
+   - The order is important.
+When refreshing "active characters", this order is used.
 5) Proceed to the **Usage Guide** section below

 # Uninstallation